Bradyn Swinson: Professional career

+New England Patriots

 The New England Patriots selected Swinson with the 146th pick in the fifth round of the 2025 NFL draft.
 On August 26, 2025, he was released by the Patriots as part of final roster cuts and signed to the practice squad the following day.
-On November 15, he was signed to the active roster.
+On November 15, 2025 he was signed to the active roster. and made his debut in Week 12, November 23 versus the Cincinnati Bengals playing on special teams.
+Swinson played his first defensive snaps in Week 17, December 28, 2025 against the New York Jets.

+On August 30, 2026, Swinson was released by the Patriots.

+Pittsburgh Steelers

+On September 1, 2026, Swinson was signed to the Pittsburgh Steelers practice squad.